3. Sale and Purchase Contract for Property in France

 Most notaires do this job extremely well, insofar as it goes, as their primary role is to ensure you have good title to the property.

-Thus, although there are formal 'search' enquiries that are made by the notaire, they only occur after signing of the sale and purchase contract, and they are by no means as extensive as the 'pre-contract enquiries' that occur in the sale and purchase of property in the United Kingdom, between solicitors acting for seller and buyer.
+Although there are formal 'search' enquiries that are made by the notaire, they only occur after signing of the sale and purchase contract, and they are by no means as extensive as the pre-contract enquiries that occur with the sale and purchase of property in the United Kingdom, between solicitors acting for seller and buyer.

 Unless you ask for it notaires are not obliged to initiate a private consultation to provide you with tailored advice about your circumstances.
 It is not their job to hold your hand throughout the process in the manner that might be the case with a solicitor or avocat.

 Their competence and conduct also sometimes falls short of the standards required of them, as we set out in our Newsletter article Complaints Against French Notaires, which we would recommend you read.

 Neither is it easy to obtain means of redress against notaires if things go wrong: Notaires Reject Mediation Service.

 Whilst it normal practice to use the local notaire, who acts for both parties, there is no reason why both buyer and seller should not each appoint their own notaire.

 This practice is not unusual amongst the French in Paris and other major cities and one that is becoming more widespread in rural areas and smaller towns.